 Approximately one in 30 people in the Australian community donate blood.

 A blood donor can provide a whole blood donation, or can donate only the plasma or platelet component of their blood through a process known as apheresis.
-See the Australian Red Cross Blood Service website for more detail about donating blood.
+See the Australian Red Cross Lifeblood website for more detail about donating blood.

 About blood products